India rejects WHO report saying New Delhi has worst air pollution

 A WHO study of 1,600 cities released on Wednesday found air pollution had worsened since a smaller survey in 2011, putting city-dwellers at a higher risk of cancer, stroke and heart disease.

-The study found New Delhi to have the dirtiest air, with an annual average of 153 microgram of small particulates, known as PM2.5, per cubic meter.
+The study found New Delhi to have the dirtiest air, with an annual average of 153 micrograms of small particulates, known as PM2.5, per cubic metre.

 "Delhi is not the dirtiest ... certainly it is not that dangerous as projected," said A.B.
 Akolkar, a member secretary of the Central Pollution Control Board of India.